FOR THE LATEST WSB WEATHER COVERAGE, CHECK ARCHIVES HERE

 West Seattle Tool Library provides free, community access to a wide variety of tools, training, and sustainable resources.
 Utilizing a diverse collection of over 1,500 tools, our membership has successfully grown entire community orchards, built mini-greenhouses, and even just mowed their own lawns.
 From basic tasks to brilliant innovations, the projects accomplished by the West Seattle Tool Library’s 780+ members have made all the tools in the collection proud to be working again.

-Location: Corner of California Ave SW & SW Alaska St in West Seattle
+Where: Corner of California Ave SW & SW Alaska St (The Junction)

 Bring your signs, noisemakers, and energy to peacefully express your resistance to the current government.
 Join us to make our voices heard, together.